Al Capone: Saint Valentine's Day Massacre

 Capone was widely assumed to have been responsible for ordering the 1929 Saint Valentine's Day Massacre, despite being at his Florida home at the time of the massacre.
 The massacre was an attempt to eliminate Bugs Moran, head of the North Side Gang, and the motivation for the plan may have been the fact that some expensive whisky that was illegally imported from Canada via the Detroit River had been hijacked while it was being transported to Cook County, Illinois.
 Moran was the last survivor of the North Side gunmen; his succession had come about because his similarly aggressive predecessors, Weiss and Vincent Drucci, had been killed in the violence that followed the murder of original leader Dean O'Banion.

 To monitor their targets' habits and movements, Capone's men rented an apartment across from the trucking warehouse and garage at 2122 North Clark Street, which served as Moran's headquarters.
 On the morning of Thursday, February 14, 1929, Capone's lookouts signaled four gunmen, disguised as police officers, to initiate a "police raid".
 The faux police lined the seven victims along a wall and signaled for accomplices armed with machine guns and shotguns.
+Five men had driven up to the garage in a truck; the gunmen flashed police stars and wore parts of police uniform before herding the seven victims to the wall.
+An electric light overhead illuminated the firing squad's work.
+A seventh victim, mortally wounded, lived for two hours in another room but maintained the gangland code of silence.
 Moran was not among the victims.
+Six of the victims were identified at the scene: Peter Gusenberg and his brother Frank, Al Weinshank, James Clark, John May, and a fifth man identified as Arthur Hayes alias Frank Snyder; a seventh, Arthur Davis, was among Moran's lesser-known followers.
+Police Commissioner William F. Russell and Coroner Herman N. Bundesen arrived at the scene, along with several assistant state's attorneys.
+Police immediately determined the killings were a wholesale elimination — Moran's gang, which had been growing in strength for months drawing on the remnants of the gangs once headed by O'Banion and Weiss, was described as virtually annihilated.
 Photos of the slain victims shocked the public and damaged Capone's image.
 Within days, Capone received a summons to testify before a Chicago grand jury on charges of federal Prohibition violations, but he claimed to be too unwell to attend.
 In an effort to clean up his image, Capone donated to charities and sponsored a soup kitchen in Chicago during the Depression.
 The Saint Valentine's Day Massacre led to public outcry about Thompson's alliance with Capone, and this was a factor in Anton J. Cermak winning the mayoral election on April 6, 1931.